ekufta0530/Hackday2023v2/README.md

     <li> Github actions follow script to output result of `terraform plan` in PR
     <li> Upon approval and push, `terraform apply` github actions script applies the changes or addition of sec rules
 </ol>
-*An editor could still push directly to the main branch to kick off the `terrafrom apply`*
+*An editor could still push directly to the main branch to kick off the terrafrom apply job*

 ## Use Cases + Future Development